basis-robotics/basis-website/_posts/2025-01-08-postmortem.md

 # Conclusion

 I learned a hell of a lot out of this.
 It was even more stressful than I expected, and we never even had money change hands.
 I went from being super nervous at every pitch to being pretty relaxed and happy to talk about what we were building.
 Got a whole lot better at networking at conventions, gave my first talk in front of other companies at an event.
 I got to set up the bones of a company from scratch.
 I got to get the idea that's been knocking around my head for the past three or four years out of it and into code.
-I feel that's pretty lucky.
+I feel lucky that I had the opportunity for all of this and I'm not unhappy for trying.

 Given the opportunity, I'd do it again.